GSkrt/DDS8558/README.md

 # DDS8558
 DDS8558 smart meter Python module

-Simple module.
-Making it public since it's not easy to get to documentation for this meter.
+Simple module for reading Modbus data from DDS8558 smart meters.

 I've provided minimal example for testing.

+install minimalmodbus and serial library using pip.

+If you have problems with reading you might try to change

+self.instrument.serial.timeout = 0.1